terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 ## Accessing the Run in Postman API

-The JavaScript [Run in Postman API](/docs/postman-for-publishers/run-in-postman/run-button-API/) is accessible through the dynamic Run in Postman button.
-The API uses the `pm()`method, which you can leverage to create and modify environments included in your button.
+You can access the JavaScript [Run in Postman API](/docs/postman-for-publishers/run-in-postman/run-button-API/) through the dynamic Run in Postman button.
+Use the API to create and modify environments included in your button.
 You can also include multiple buttons on a single page with segregated environments, each environment with its own button.

-The API consists of 3 JavaScript functions that can alter your button's behavior:
+The API consists of a series of JavaScript functions that can alter your button's behavior:

 * `env.create`: Creates a new environment.
 * `env.assign`: Edits an existing environment.